hasanys/islambot/README.md

 ```
 -quran 1:1-7 yusufali
 ```
-The above command would quote Surah 1, Verses 1-7 (Surah al-Fatihah) using the translation of Yusuf Ali
+The above command would quote Surah 1, Verses 1-7 (Surah al-Fatihah) using the translation of Yusuf Ali.

 #### Valid translation editions
 * sahih = Saheeh International